 Practical Application: There are not always clear demarcations with respect to population groups, particularly with respect to age.
-Members are expected to use their professional judgment to determine whether in all of the circumstances, the person’s status is consistent with the status of those they are authorized to work with.
+Members are expected to use their professional judgment to determine whether in all of the circumstances, the person’s status is consistent with the status of those with whom they are authorized to work.
 For example, when determining whether a client is a child or adolescent, it would be important to consider whether the person’s abilities, life circumstances and challenges are consistent with those which would normally be expected within the population groups for which the member is authorized to work.

 5.2 Changing/Expanding Areas of Competence

 Members who are interested in changing or expanding their professional practice to include a new area or client group, beyond their current authorized area of practice and/or client group, must inform the College, undertake appropriate training, education and supervision, and satisfy any other formal requirements specified by the College.

-A member wishing to provide services outside of his/her authorized areas of practice or his/her authorized populations may do so only under supervision.
+Members wishing to provide services outside of their authorized areas of practice or their authorized populations may do so only under supervision.

 6. REPRESENTATION OF SERVICES

 6.1 Presentation of Qualifications

-In the presentation of his/her qualifications, a member must conform to the following practices:
+In presenting their qualifications, members must conform to the following practices:

 a) members must show their registration certificate to a client upon request;

 b) members must represent themselves to the public as a member of the College by using the title Psychologist or Psychological Associate.
 This may be abbreviated to C.Psych. or C.Psych.Assoc., or they may indicate that they are a “Member of the College of Psychologists of Ontario”;

 c) any of the following applicable limitations must immediately follow a member’s title: “Supervised Practice”, “Retired” or “Inactive”;

 d) the highest academic degree upon which registration is based, or the highest degree otherwise recognized by the College, must immediately precede the professional title;

 e) only where a member has been registered as a Psychologist on the basis of a doctoral degree, may the member use the title “Doctor” or a variation, abbreviation or equivalent in another language in the course of providing or offering to provide, psychological services;